-Puerto Viejo Costa Rica is a small, Caribbean, chilled out surf town and is fast becoming one the best places to go in Costa Rica.
-With so many things to do in Puerto Viejo, the laid back Latino lifestyle fused with oodles of Caribbean cool, plus the picture perfect beaches and world class surf make it a must see destination on your journey through Costa Rica.
+Puerto Viejo Costa Rica is a small, Caribbean, chilled-out surf town and is fast becoming one the best places to go in Costa Rica.
+With so many things to do in Puerto Viejo, the laid-back Latino lifestyle fused with oodles of Caribbean cool, plus the picture-perfect beaches and world-class surf make it a must-see destination on your journey through Costa Rica.

 How to get to Puerto Viejo

-Easily accessible by bus from San Jose, or rent a car and drive the winding roads through palm trees, primary rainforest and banana plantations for around 5 hours and you’ll find yourself in a traveler’s paradise.
+Easily accessible by bus from San Jose, or rent a car and drive the winding roads through palm trees, primary rainforest, and banana plantations for around 5 hours and you’ll find yourself in a traveler’s paradise.
 We had a car of our own and had already been exploring Tortuguero National Park for 4 days.

 Great things to do in Puerto Viejo

 On our first day we had planned something we were both really excited about – swimming with horses!
 Of all the things to do in Puerto Viejo, we were looking forward to this the most.
 We’ve both ridden horses a certain amount when we were younger but that was a long time ago.
-Caribe Horse was a 5 minute drive from the hotel towards Punta Uva, with a house and stables set back from the beach, in an open field with giant-eared Indian cows and calves, horses and foals.
+Caribe Horse was a 5-minute drive from the hotel towards Punta Uva, with a house and stables set back from the beach, in an open field with giant-eared Indian cows and calves, horses, and foals.
 Annie and Pauline got us saddled up and familiarised us with the horses, showing us how to sit properly, direct the horse left and right, stop and go, then we set off towards the beach.

-This must be by far most exciting and enchanting way to explore the local beaches.
+This must be by far the most exciting and enchanting way to explore the local beaches.
 Riding between trees and galloping along beaches, dipping in and out of perfect turquoise water, before facing your horse into the horizon and wading into the warm Caribbean Sea, this has to be one of the best things to do in Costa Rica and is a memory that will stay with us forever.

 With only one more night and a half day left, we chose to just relax on the beach and by the pool, getting ready for our journey back to San Jose the following day.
 However, if you have more time, there really are a lot of things to do in Puerto Viejo, especially if you allow yourself more time in this stunning little corner of the world.